rust-lang/blog.rust-lang.org/posts/inside-rust/2024-06-19-this-development-cycle-in-cargo-1.80.md

 2. Reconcile the lockfile with these new version requirements
 3. Write out the new version requirements, preserving the precision used in the original requirement (e.g. `1.0` would be upgraded to `2.0`, not `2.0.5`)

-This is available to use as of nightly TODO
+This is available to use as of nightly 2024-06-09.

 ##### `.crate` provenance